Province of Burgos: History

 In the Atapuerca area, archaeologists have found evidence of occupation by hominids and humans for more than one million years.
 Discoveries have included the earliest hominid skull in Europe.

 The Celtiberian region that became Burgos was inhabited by the Morgobos, Turmodigi, Berones and perhaps also the Pellendones, the last inhabitants of the northern part of the Celtiberian region.
 According to the Greek historian Ptolemy, the principal cities included: Brabum, Sisara, Deobrigula (nowadays Tardajos), Ambisna Segiasamon (Sasamón) and Verovesca (Briviesca).
 Under Roman colonization, it was part of Hispania Citerior ("Hither Spain") and then Hispania Tarraconensis.

 In the fifth century, the Visigoths drove back the Suevi.
 In the eighth century, the Arabs occupied all of Castiles.
 Alfonso III the Great, king of León reconquered the area around the middle of the ninth century, and built many castles for the defence of Christendom.
 Gradually the area was reconquered.
 The region came to be known as Castile (Latin castella), i.e. "land of castles".
 In the eleventh century, Burgos became the capital of the Kingdom of Castile.

-Population development

-The historical population is given in the following chart:
+Government and politics

+Provincial Palace of Burgos, headquarters of the Provincial Government.

+The Province of Burgos was established by the Royal Decree of 30 November 1833, promoted by the minister Javier de Burgos as part of the territorial division of Spain.
+This division organized the country into provinces as part of the establishment of the modern Spanish administrative system.

+The Diputación Provincial de Burgos (Provincial Deputation of Burgos) is responsible for the government and administration of the province, particularly supporting the municipalities and providing public services at the provincial level.
+Its functions include areas such as infrastructure, social services, culture, rural development, and assistance to smaller municipalities.
+Its headquarters are located in the Provincial Palace of Burgos.

+The Provincial Deputation is composed of 25 provincial deputies, who are indirectly elected following Spanish local elections.
+Following the 2023 Spanish local elections, the People's Party (PP) holds 13 seats, the Spanish Socialist Workers' Party (PSOE) 9, Vox 2, and Sentir Aranda 1.The president of the Provincial Deputation since 2023 is Borja Suárez Pedrosa, a member of the People's Party.